Iudicium populi: Procedure

 There are multiple models for how the iudicium populi functioned.
 The two main reconstructions are those of the scholars Theodor Mommsen and Wolfgang Kunkel.
 One of the main points of dispute between the two models is the scope of the iudicium populi's customary jurisdiction: did the comitia try all capital crimes or only major ones of a political nature?

 In Mommsen's view, the public law functioned for all offences on a summary basis before a magistrate.
 The magistrate's decision then stood unless the defendant appealed to the people with provocatio.
 After the appeal, an appellate trial then started in an assembly (the comitia centuriata if capital) where the people could annul or affirm the magistrate's initial sentence.
 Kunkel's view instead places the assembly at the centre, where, instead of hearing an appeal, it served as a trial court directly by hearing evidence and making a decision.
 In this reconstruction, the magistrate serves only as prosecutor.
 Moreover, magistrates were not required to prosecute all cases before the comitia but rather passed judgement in a consilium (a hearing where the magistrate deliberated with advisors) against which appeal could only be effected through the plebeian tribunes's power of auxilium.

 The traditional view from Mommsen has some difficulties: most notably, for crime at Rome to be adequately prosecuted with that interpretation of provocatio, the comitia would have to meet almost continuously.
-If instead the comitia were only called for major political crimes where it would be difficult for a magistrate to easily act against a powerful person, as suggested by the latter theory, the comitia would be called only intermittently, which better accords with the evidence.
-Under this view, provocatio is then a right which enforced only at the initiative of a plebeian tribune by auxilium or after the fact by prosecuting a magistrate who violated it, something which tribunes were disinclined to do for most criminals.
+Kunkel's view instead would have the comitia called only for major political crimes where it would be difficult for a magistrate to easily act against a powerful person; here, the comitia would be called only intermittently, which better accords with the evidence.
+Under this view, provocatio was a right enforced only at the initiative of a plebeian tribune by auxilium or after the fact by prosecuting a magistrate who violated it, something which tribunes were disinclined to do for most criminals.